Engineering Notes by Oriental Motor

 The brake mechanism inside an electromagnetic brake motor is more advanced than the reversible motor.
 Instead of a brake shoe and a coil spring that constantly applies pressure, the electromagnetic brake is engaged and disengaged by an electromagnet and spring mechanism.

-As shown in the image above, when voltage is applied to the magnet coil, the armature is attracted to the electromagnet against the force of the spring, thereby releasing the brake and allowing the motor shaft to rotate freely.
-When no voltage is applied, the spring works to press the armature onto the brake hub and hold the motor's shaft in place, thereby actuating the brake.
+This is a power-off-activated type of brake, which means the brake engages and stops the motor when power is removed from its lead wires.
+When voltage is applied to the magnet coil during normal operation, it becomes an electromagnet and attracts the armature, with the brake lining, against the force of the spring and away from the brake hub, thereby releasing the brake and allowing the motor shaft to run freely.
+When no voltage is applied, the spring presses the armature onto the brake hub and holds the motor's shaft in place, thereby actuating the brake.

 Electromagnetic brake structure on a motor